NELA is putting our commitment to sustainability into action through the work of our new ESG & Sustainability portfolio.

 The portfolio will have close working relationships with other NELA work on ESG elements, such as NELA’s Climate and Biodiversity Working Groups.

-- Michelle Brooks – NELA Director and National Convenor, ESG and Sustainability Portfolio
+- Michelle Brooks – NELA Director and National Convenor (on leave), ESG and Sustainability Portfolio

-- Grace Huang – NELA Director and Portfolio Committee Member
+- Sarah Brugler – NELA Director and Sustainability Officer

 - Kara Postle – NELA Sustainability Officer